Wario Land 3: Reception

-Wario Land 3 received highly positive reviews upon release.
-It has an aggregate score of 90.00% on GameRankings based on 15 reviews, making it the highest rated game in the Wario series.
+Wario Land 3 received highly positive reviews.
+It holds an aggregate score of 90% on GameRankings based on 15 reviews, making it the highest-rated game in the Wario series.
 It was a runner-up for GameSpot's annual "Best Game Boy Color Game" and "Best Platform Game" awards, losing to Dragon Warrior I & II and Banjo-Tooie, respectively.

-GameSpot rated the game 9.8 out of 10 and stated, "As far as platformers go, Wario Land 3 is a game that fires on all cylinders."
-IGN gave it an "outstanding" rating of 9 out of 10.
-Nintendo Power listed it as the ninth best Game Boy/Game Boy Color video game, describing it as the pinnacle of titular character Wario's early action-platform adventure games.
-Nintendojo awarded the game a perfect 10 out of 10, declaring that "This is simply one of the best portable games ever made.
-It'll suck away hours of your time and leave you begging for more.
-No gamer should go without an experience like this."
+GameSpot rated the game 9.8 out of 10, while IGN gave it an "outstanding" score of 9 out of 10.
+Nintendo Power ranked it ninth on its list of the best Game Boy titles, describing it as the pinnacle of Wario's early action-platform adventures.
+Nintendojo awarded it a perfect 10 out of 10 and called it one of the best platform games available for the Game Boy.

-It was the tenth best selling Game Boy Color game in Japan, with 255,536 copies sold.
+It was the 24th best-selling Game Boy title, with 2.2 million copies sold worldwide.
+In Japan, it ranked as the tenth best-selling Game Boy Color game, with 255,536 copies sold.

+Legacy

+Rudy the Clown and several of Wario Land 3s enemies return as antagonists and playable characters in Dr. Mario 64 (2001).